contactlab/contacthub-sdk-browser/README.md

 <script async src='https://assets.contactlab.it/contacthub/sdk-browser/latest/contacthub.min.js'></script>
 ```

-Compressed and uncompressed copies of Contacthub Analytics JS files are available.
+Compressed and uncompressed copies of Contacthub SDK files are available.
 The uncompressed file is best used during development or debugging; the compressed file saves bandwidth and improves performance in production.

-Use CDNs can offer a performance benefit by hosting Contacthub Analytics JS on servers spread across the globe.
-This also offers an advantage that if the visitor to your webpage has already downloaded a copy of Contacthub Analytics JS from the same CDN, it won't have to be re-downloaded.
+Use CDNs can offer a performance benefit by hosting Contacthub SDK on servers spread across the globe.
+This also offers an advantage that if the visitor to your webpage has already downloaded a copy of Contacthub SDK from the same CDN, it won't have to be re-downloaded.

 To load a hosted library, copy and paste the HTML snippet for that library (shown below) in your web page.